Overview

 Trina was also an underground cartoonist in the late 1960s & 1970s.
 Trina spoke out about the violence and sexism seen in comix by Robert Crumb and his circle, and in response, she was shut out of publishing opportunities in their books.
 Because of this, Trina produced the first women’s underground comic book, It Ain’t Me Babe published by Ron Turner of Last Gasp Publishing in San Francisco (1970), followed by several one-shots.
 Joyce Farmer and Lyn Chevli began the series Tits & Clits in 1972.
 The Wimmen’s Comix collective formed the same year and continued publication of Wimmen’s Comix through 1992.
 In the show, we have a display of work by Trina, Barbara “Willy” Mendes, and Jewelie Goodvibes for All Girl Thrills #1 (1971).

 The contemporary show builds on this history, as many modern women cartoonists either got their start in these books, were directly inspired by them or they were able to succeed because the gains made by these foremothers in terms of content and audience.
 The artists are Lynda Barry, Gabrielle Bell, Colleen Doran, Trinidad Escobar, Joyce Farmer, Margot Ferrick, Emil Ferris, Mary Fleener, Ebony Flowers, the late Noel Franklin, Lee Marrs, Alitha Martinez, Barbara Mendes, Summer Pierre, Afua Richardson, Fiona Smyth, Ann Telnaes, Carol Tyler, Jen Wang, Tillie Walden, and Kriota Willberg.
 The contemporary show is not meant to be a survey of every women doing great work in comics (I would need a wing of the Met!), but instead is a representation of the wide range and diversity of women working in comics and of the many genres of comics women are working in such as personal memoir, children’s stories, superheroes, epic fantasy, graphic medicine, and editorial cartooning.
 I made a curatorial decision that I would show at least 4 pieces by each artist so we could have whole short stories or narrative arcs, which limited us to 20 artists in that space.
-The Society has actually had many comics shows, so I had to avoid women who had been shown recently (like Women of the New Yorker) and also include the generational story of women that started in the 70s, 80s, or were newer on the scene.
+The interests of the indie comics audience that would be attending MOCCA Fest was also a consideration.

 Press about Women in Comics